StructAlign: Structured Cross-Modal Alignment for Continual Text-to-Video Retrieval: Experiments

 \subsection{Ablation Studies (RQ2)}

-To investigate whether the performance gains are attributable to our proposed StructAlign, we conduct comprehensive ablation studies on MSRVTT and ACTNET under different task settings.
-As reported in Table~\ref{tbl2}, we draw the following conclusions: (1) introducing the cross-modal relation preserving loss $\mathcal{L}_{CRP}$ consistently improves retrieval performance over the baseline framework on both datasets, indicating that preserving cross-modal similarity relations effectively suppresses intra-modal feature drift during continual learning; (2) incorporating the cross-modal ETF alignment module $CETF$ further boosts performance, demonstrating that enforcing a simplex ETF geometric prior effectively mitigates non-cooperative feature drift and modality misalignment across incremental tasks; (3) when $\mathcal{L}_{CRP}$ and $CETF$ are jointly applied, \textbf{StructAlign} achieves the best overall performance, which suggests that the two components are complementary and mutually reinforcing in alleviating catastrophic forgetting in CTVR.
+To investigate whether performance gains are attributable to our proposed StructAlign, we conduct comprehensive ablation studies on MSRVTT and ACTNET under different task settings.

+As reported in Table~\ref{tbl2}, we draw the following conclusions: (1) introducing the cross-modal relation preserving loss $\mathcal{L}_{CRP}$ consistently improves retrieval performance over the baseline framework on both datasets, indicating that preserving cross-modal similarity relations effectively suppresses intra-modal feature drift during continual learning; (2) incorporating the cross-modal ETF alignment module $CETF$ further boosts performance, demonstrating that enforcing a simplex ETF geometric prior effectively mitigates non-cooperative feature drift and modality misalignment across incremental tasks; (3) when $\mathcal{L}_{CRP}$ and $CETF$ are jointly applied, StructAlign achieves the best overall performance, which suggests that the two components are complementary and mutually reinforcing in alleviating catastrophic forgetting in CTVR.